ggreer/the_silver_searcher/README.md

 An attempt to make something better than ack, which itself is better than grep.

-## Why use ag? ##
+## Why use Ag? ##

-* It searches through code about 3x-5x faster than ack.
+* It searches through code about 3x-5x faster than Ack.
 * It ignores files matched by patterns in your .gitignore and .hgignore.
 * If there are files in your source repo that you don't want to search, just add their patterns to a .agignore file. \*cough\* extern \*cough\*
-* The binary name is 33% shorter than ack!
+* The binary name is 33% shorter than Ack!

 ## How is it so fast? ##